Click Here to Book An Appointment Now!

-Surgical Services
+Surgical Services Offered

-We pride ourselves on providing excellent surgical care.
-After completion of a full remodel of our surgical suite in February 2018, our hospital contains state-of-the-art surgical and anesthetic equipment to perform a variety of surgical procedures.
-Our surgical packages include a pre-surgical thorough physical by the doctor, pre-anesthetic bloodwork, medications to relax your pet, an intravenous catheter and fluid administration, anesthesia, comprehensive surgical monitoring by a dedicated staff member, pain medications, and post-operative nursing care.
+Our surgical packages include a pre-surgical physical by the doctor, pre-anesthetic bloodwork, medications to relax your pet, an intravenous catheter and fluid administration, anesthesia, comprehensive surgical monitoring by a dedicated staff member, pain medications, and post-operative nursing care.

-Surgical Procedures Available:
+Surgical Procedures Available

 • Spay and Neuter